nasa/fprime/docs/INSTALL.md

 If installing without a virtual environment, PIP occasionally uses `$HOME/.local/bin` as a place to install user tools.
 Users running without virtual environments should add this directory to the path.

+### Helper script 'fpp-redirect-helper' exited with reason: Permission denied

+This error can occur when the helper-script, *(`fprime/cmake/autocoder/fpp-wrapper/fpp-redirect-helper`)* loses its execution permission.

+To verify that this is the case, change to the directory containing `fpp-redirect-helper` and verify that it is executable.

+* `cd fprime/cmake/autocoder/fpp-wrapper/`
+* `ls -l`

+If it is not executable, add the permission back.

+* `chmod 700 fpp-redirect-helper`

 ### Ubuntu, Debian, Java and Python PIP